 Your paycheck represents your earned wages minus various federal, state, and local taxes plus other deductions.
-Understanding this journey from gross pay to net pay empowers you to verify accuracy, plan your budget realistically, and make informed decisions about W-4 withholding, benefits elections, and financial planning.
 The difference between gross and net pay often surprises people, with 20-35% or more disappearing to taxes and deductions before money reaches your bank account.
 This guide breaks down every component affecting your paycheck so you know exactly where your money goes.

 FICA Taxes: Social Security and Medicare

-FICA taxes appear on every paycheck, funding Social Security and Medicare with mandatory contributions from all employees.
+FICA taxes appear on every paycheck, funding Social Security and Medicare with mandatory contributions from all employees, as set out by the Social Security Administration and the IRS:

-Total FICA withholding is 7.65% (6.2% + 1.45%) on a $2,885 paycheck equals $220.70.
-Employers pay matching amounts, doubling the total contribution to Social Security and Medicare but only the employee portion appears on your pay stub.
+Total FICA withholding is 7.65% (6.2% + 1.45%) on a $2,885 paycheck, equaling $220.70.
+Employers pay matching amounts, doubling the total contribution to Social Security and Medicare, but only the employee portion appears on your pay stub.

 Decoding Your Pay Stub